fanoframework/fanoframework.github.io/working-with-response/index.md

 ## <a name="not-modified-response"></a>Not modified response

-`TNotModifiedResponse` is descendant of `THttpCodeResponse` class which specifically for handling HTTP 304 response and used when adding http cache header.
+`TNotModifiedResponse` is descendant of `THttpCodeResponse` class which is specifically for handling HTTP 304 response and used when [adding http cache header](/working-with-response/http-cache-header).

-## <a name="http-cache-header"></a>Adding Http cache header

-To add http cache header ([RFC 7324](https://tools.ietf.org/html/rfc7234)), Fano Framework provides built-in middleware `TCacheControlMiddleware`.

 ## Explore more